mi161374/pytorch_unet/README.md

 2. To generate results and overlay the results on original images, run the development server: `python app.py`
 3. Send request: `python request.py`
 4. To build the docker container: `docker build -t pytorch_unet .`
-5. To run the docker container: `docker run -p 5000:5000 pytorch_unet`
+5. To pull the docker container: `docker pull mi161374/pytorch_unet_flask:latest`

 ## Example_of_WeightsandBiases: